HallaSurvivor/Blog/_posts/2022-06-22-infinity-categories.md

 where we actually want to do our computations.

 It begs the question, though, just how nice _are_ $\infty$-categories?
+After all, this abstraction needs to justify itself somehowj

 Let's start with the most obvious issue with model categories: the lack of functors between them.
 Once we pass to $\infty$-categories, then we know